Helping Others Cope

 Charitable gifts in memory of the deceased are often made, particularly when the family has requested gifts to be made in lieu of flowers.
 The family is notified of the gifts by personal note from the donor or by the charity or other organization.
 In the latter case the donor provides the family’s name and address to the charity at the time the gift is made.

-Send a note or card.
+Send a Note or Card

 Even if you don’t send flowers or make a charitable contribution, a note or card to the deceased’s family expressing your thoughts of the deceased is a welcomed gesture, especially if you weren’t able to attend the funeral.
 It is important to let the bereaved know you are thinking of them.